The International Covenant on Economic, Social and Cultural Rights (ICESCR)

 State parties are obliged to produce reports to the Committee which outline progress and legislative, judicial and policy measures taken to fulfil their obligations under the Convention.
 Each State is expected to submit a report approximately two years after consenting to the Convention and then every five years thereafter, or otherwise as directed by the Committee.

-As part of the current review cycle, the UK government submitted its 7th periodic report in May 2022.
-The Scottish Government also submitted a Position Statement, setting out action taken in devolved areas to implement ICESCR in Scotland.
+As part of the recent review cycle, the UK government submitted its 7th periodic report in June 2022.
+The Scottish Government also submitted a Position Statement in November 2022, setting out action taken in devolved areas to implement ICESCR in Scotland.

 NHRI Engagement